sulabhsuneja23/image-classifier/README.md

 ```
 ## How to Run

-To train the model and save the model, run the following command:
+To train the model and save the model (classifier_model.h5), run the following command:

 ```bash
 python classifier.py